agamemnonc/two_sensor/README.md

 All scripts should take less than a minute to run.

+## Contents
+The following list provides details on the contents of each sub-directory and how to reproduce every figure in the manuscript.
+* `offline_analysis`: Offline analysis.
+Reproduce Figure 3 and related statistical comparisons.
+* `working_principle`: Working principle of the real-time control framework.
+Reproduce Figure 4.
+* `real_time_analysis`: Analysis of results from real-time control experiment.
+Reproduce Figure 5, related statistical comparisons, and reported performance summaries.
+* `emg_power`: Analysis of task practice on EMG power.
+Reproduce Figure 6.
+* `metrics`: Offline and real-time performance metrics comparison.
+Reproduce Figure 7.
+* `confidence_rejection`: Confidence-based rejection.
+Reproduce Figure 8.

 ## Issues/Feedback
 If you run into any issues when trying to run the scripts or have any feedback on the code and/or results please open a new issue.